 Look, you strong man!
 The LORD is about to shake you violently.
 He will take hold of you, (Isaiah 22:17)

 Look, mighty man!
 The Lord will throw you out.
 He will grab you.
 (Isaiah 22:17 GW)

-Looking another passage which the ESV mangles, let’s see how these two render the passage:
+Looking at another passage which the ESV mangles, let’s see how these two translations render the passage:

 But they rebelled and grieved His Holy Spirit.
 So He became their enemy and fought against them.(Isaiah 63:10 HCSB)

 But they rebelled and offended his Holy Spirit.
 So he turned against them as their enemy; he fought against them.
 (Isaiah 63:10 GW)